Can You Catch COVID Through Your Eyes?

 Conjunctivitis is the medical term for pink eye.
 Conjunctivitis is an inflammation of the conjunctiva.
 The conjunctiva is the thin layer of tissue covering the whites of your eye and lining your eyelids' inner portion.

-COVID-19 can cause a pink eye infection (conjunctivitis), but this is rare.
-So, if you have pink eye without any other COVID-19 symptoms, do not panic.
-It is more likely that the condition is related to a different viral or bacterial infection.
+COVID-19 can cause pink eye, but this is rare.
+If you have pink eye without any other COVID-19 symptoms, do not panic.
+It is likely related to a different viral or bacterial infection.

-Eye conditions, such as eye redness, foreign body sensation, and tearing, are not common in COVID-19 patients.
-According to one study, less than 5 percent of patients from six different studies showed eye symptoms.
-Two reports showed no eye symptoms.
+Eye conditions, such as eye redness, foreign body sensation, and tearing, are uncommon in people with COVID-19.
 Conjunctival symptoms more commonly affect severely ill patients.
 COVID-19 can worsen pre-existing eye diseases.

 Keep in mind, though, that pink eye is very contagious.
-It can spread through the sticky or runny discharge coming from your eyes.
-Make sure you stay home from work for a few days if you are diagnosed with conjunctivitis.
+It can spread through the sticky or runny discharge from your eyes.
+If you have conjunctivitis, stay home from work or school for a few days.

 COVID-19 Pandemic: Safety Tips & Eye Protection

-To help slow the spread of COVID-19 and reduce your risk of infection, practice the following:
+To help slow the spread of COVID-19 and reduce your risk of infection, practice the following eye protective strategies:

-Wear eyeglasses.
-The American Academy of Ophthalmology recommends switching from contacts to glasses temporarily.
-Contact lens wearers touch their eyes more than the average person and glasses may provide an extra layer of protection from respiratory droplets.
+- Wear eyeglasses.
+If you wear contact lenses, you may switch from contacts to glasses.
+Contact lens wearers touch their eyes more than the average person.
+Glasses may protect them from respiratory droplets.

-Follow good contact lens hygiene.
-Wash your hands for at least 20 seconds with soap and warm water before putting in or taking out your contact lenses.
+- Follow good contact lens hygiene.
+Wash your hands for at least 20 seconds with soap and warm water before applying or removing your contact lenses.

-Stock up on eye medications.
-If you do not want to leave your home, your ophthalmologist will allow you to stock up on prescription eye medications for up to 3 months.
+- Stock up on eye medications.
+If you want to stay home as much as possible, your ophthalmologist will allow you to stock up on prescription eye medications for up to 3 months.

-Wash your hands often.
-Wash your hands for at least 20 seconds with soap and warm water a few times each day or whenever you return home.
+- Wash your hands often.
+Wash your hands for at least 20 seconds with soap and warm water throughout the day and whenever you return home.

 In this article